Ebullioscopic/AtollExtensionKit/API_DOCUMENTATION.md

 **Important:** Atoll no longer renders extension titles/subtitles inside the closed notch.
 Even if you disable sneak peek, the center column stays empty so nothing ever collides with the hardware cutout.
 Always provide `sneakPeekTitle` / `sneakPeekSubtitle` (falling back to `title` / `subtitle`) so the HUD has copy to display.

+Inline sneak peek mirrors the reminder/timer live activity layout: your `leadingContent` or `leadingIcon` occupies the left wing, the center seam remains blank for notch safety, and the trailing wing renders either your `trailingContent` or `progressIndicator` using the same ring/countdown sizing logic as the built-in reminder and timer views.
+Plan for concise glyphs or progress accents instead of center text whenever the user selects inline sneak peek.

 ### Inline Sneak Peek & Dismissals

-- **Inline sneak peek copy** – Provide `sneakPeekTitle` / `sneakPeekSubtitle` (falling back to `title` / `subtitle`) so the HUD has text to display.
-The notch center stays empty; all messaging flows through the sneak peek HUD.
+- **Inline sneak peek copy** – Provide `sneakPeekTitle` / `sneakPeekSubtitle` (falling back to `title` / `subtitle`) so the reminder-style HUD has text to display.
+The inline layout keeps the notch center empty, so this HUD is the only surface that shows copy.
 - **Leading overrides** – Use `leadingContent` when you need to replace the default icon with another `AtollIconDescriptor` or a bundled Lottie animation.
 Text-based cases are rejected so the left wing always stays purely visual.
 - **Music coexistence** – Mark `allowsMusicCoexistence = true` for activities that can share space with music playback; Atoll will place your badge on the album art and shift the right wing automatically.
 - **User-driven dismissals** – Register `AtollClient.shared.onActivityDismiss` to learn when someone closes your activity using Atoll’s hover affordance.
 Shut down background work once this callback fires to avoid recreating the activity immediately.- **Smooth animations** – Activities appear with a subtle spring scale-in animation and fade-out on dismissal.
 Updates to the same activity ID animate smoothly without jarring transitions.
-When users select inline sneak peek, Atoll mirrors the music HUD layout: your `leadingContent` or `leadingIcon` fills the left wing, the supplied `sneakPeekTitle`/`sneakPeekSubtitle` scroll in the center, and the right wing shows an accent-tinted audio spectrum instead of trailing content.
-Plan your copy around that fixed layout.
+Inline sneak peek now follows the reminder/timer live activity layout: the left wing shows your `leadingContent`, the center remains blank, and the right wing renders either your `trailingContent` or `progressIndicator`.
+Rings, digital countdowns, and bar indicators reuse the same sizing rules as reminder/timer, so the HUD stays balanced regardless of which wing content you choose.
 ### Creating a Live Activity

 ```swift